Raziel1stBorn/NCHNAP688-Sum1/README.md

 <br>
 Whilst progressing the index.html 'Welcome' page and reviewing branding style against the main ABF website, it became clear that the ABF site does not use images for the navigation buttons, instead favouring buttons styled using css.
 As such the welcome page design was altered to be more on brand.<br>
 <br>

+### User Testing

-<b>At this point user testing was conducted.
+At this point user testing was conducted.
 Testing was in the form of moderated usability testing, where I sat with the user whilst they used the application, observing them, answering their questions and asking them questions about the app.
-User testing yielded the following insights:</b><br><br>
+User testing yielded the following insights:<br><br>

 <ol>
   <li>Confusion about <b>how to navigate the map</b>, user did not know about scroll wheel zoom function and hold to pan.</li><br>